FITNYC-FRS/MAIN/PROCESSING/README.md

 **Documentation/Reference:**

-*Documentation or reference is the place where you will find definitions of functions usually including some sample code*
+Documentation or reference is the place where you will find definitions of functions usually including some sample code.

 *[Processing Reference](https://processing.org/reference/)\
 [P5 Reference](https://p5js.org/reference/)*